-When I'm not doing CS stuff, you can find me surfing, skiing, kitesurfing, or playing ice hockey.
+When I'm not doing CS research, you can find me surfing, skiing, kitesurfing, or playing ice hockey.
 I am a co-captain of the Georgetown Club Ice Hockey Team.

 You can reach me through email at rjc111 (at) georgetown (dot) edu

 I am currently doing research with Lisa Singh at Georgetown, and am part of her Data Mining group.
 My specific research area is in dynamic topic models.

 Over the past five years, I have conducted research in the realms of Data Mining and Machine Learning.
 Here you can find a description of each particular project.

 Classic state of the art topic models like LDA, DMM, and other graphical models tend to perform poorly on social media data.
 We are currently working on creating a topic model that does not rely on guessing the probability distribution of words in a data set in order to discover topics.
 Our hope is to have an online temporal version of a social media topic model ready to go before the 2020 Presidential Election cycle gets into full swing.